Pakrykaas/Study-Resources/Google CyberSecurity Certification /Risk Assessment /Stakeholder Memoradum.md

 The following domains are in scope:

-● Business Continuity Plan;
+- Business Continuity Plan;
-● Intrusion detection system;
+- Intrusion detection system;
-● SIEM tool;
+-SIEM tool;
-● Access controls;
+- Access controls;
-● Identification, Authentication, Authorization, Accountability; ● Training and awareness;
+- Identification, Authentication, Authorization, Accountability;
+- Training and awareness;
-● Laws and regulations;
+- Laws and regulations;
-● Asset security and logging;
+- Asset security and logging;
-● Network security;
+- Network security;

 The systems will be evaluated for:

-● Current user permissions
+- Current user permissions
-● Current implemented controls
+- Current implemented controls
-● Current procedures and protocols
+- Current procedures and protocols

 This audit is designed to ensure that current user permissions, controls, procedures, and protocols are in place and align with PCI DSS and GDPR compliance requirements, as well as proving current technologies are accounted for both hardware and system access.

 ## Goals:

-● NIST CSF compliance.
+- NIST CSF compliance.
-● Creation of policies to ensure system compliance.
+- Creation of policies to ensure system compliance.
-● Upgrade controls systems.
+- Upgrade controls systems.
-● Establish policies and procedures, which includes playbooks with detailed steps.
+-  Establish policies and procedures, which includes playbooks with detailed steps.
-● Ensure the company meets compliance requirements.
+- Ensure the company meets compliance requirements.

 ## Critical findings *(must be addressed immediately):*

 Multiple controls need to be developed and implemented to meet the audit goals, including:

-● Disaster recovery plans;
+- Disaster recovery plans;
-● Encryption (for secure website transactions);
+- Encryption (for secure website transactions);
-● IDS;
+- IDS;
-● Backups;
+- Backups;
-● CCTV;
+- CCTV;
-● Locks;
+- Locks;
-● Manual monitoring, maintenance, and intervention for legacy systems; ● Fire detection and prevention systems;
+- Manual monitoring, maintenance, and intervention for legacy systems;
+- Fire detection and prevention systems;

 Policies need to be developed and implemented to meet PCI DSS and GDPR compliance requirements.

 ## Findings *(no immediate addressing need):*

 The following controls should be implemented when possible:

-● NAC;
+- NAC;
-● Adequate lighting;
+- Adequate lighting;
-● Locking cabinets;
+- Locking cabinets;
-● Signage indicating alarm service provider;
+- Signage indicating alarm service provider;
-● Least privilege;
+- Least privilege;
-● Summary/Recommendations:
+- Summary/Recommendations:

 It is recommended that critical findings regarding compliance with PCI DSS and GDPR be promptly addressed since Botium Toys accepts online payments from customers worldwide, including the E.U.